azizulhasan/text-to-audio/README.txt

 * Customization of button in block editor.
 * Play button can be added by shortcode `[tta_listen_btn]`.
 * Add custom content to speak with [shortcode](https://wordpress.org/plugins/text-to-audio/#description:~:text=It%20can%20be%20possible%20to%20create%20a%20shortcode%20with%20custom%20text%20to%20read%20like%20this.).
+* Remove special characters from content.
+* Remove URL from content.

 **Listening is a better way to read:**
 Boost your understanding and focus with listening by Text To Audio TTS.
 Remember more of what you read.
 Maximize your time,